 Either of two communication ports are available at the time of order: RS232C or RS485.
-This option enables an interface between the analyzer and other operating or control systems.
-A document is available describing serial communication protocol, timing issues and listing available commands useful for development of customized communication software.
-Contact Servomex Customer Support for a copy.
+This allows interfacing between the analyzer and other operating systems.
+A "C" language software library package is available for customized development of communication software.

 The Fully-Isolated Outputs Option is recommended with the COMM Ports option to prevent ground loop problems.